cernopendata/cms-opendata-guide/docs/analysis/selection/objects/muons.md

     }
 ```

 More details on the muon identification can be found in the [CMS SWGuide MuonID page](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideMuonId).
+The full list of member function can be found in documentation of the [muon object class](https://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_5_3_30/doc/html/df/de3/classreco_1_1Muon.html).

 ## Further muon corrections